MegApril/police-staffing-analysis/README.md

 # Staffing Recommendations and Justification
 Ideally, adding more officers and working hours to the precinct will allow SPD West to sufficiently respond to CFS without being overburdened.
 However, recogonizing restraints like budgets, crime rates and turnover will also be addressed.
-## Total Workload, Patrol Workload, and Precinct Full Time Officers
+## Possible Solution: Total Workload, Patrol Workload, and Precinct Full Time Officers
 |Allocation|Patrol Workload|Total Workload| Total Officers | Patrol Officers |
 |--|--|--|--|--|
 |Current: Patrol Workload = 92% of total workload| Patrol Workload = 167,448 hours |Current Total Workload = 182,276 hours| 183[^2] | 84[^2] |